 Cheltenham Borough Council, which owns the lake, said it was working with the Environment Agency on its options.

 Oxygen levels are still being monitored after about 10% of the lake's fish stocks were killed last week.

-A ban on fishing is also expected to continue until 10 August.'Sustainable levels'
+A ban on fishing is also expected to continue until 10 August.

 The Environment Agency said the recent hot weather and thunderstorms had contributed to the dropping of the water's oxygen levels.